 Sports equipment should be kept elsewhere like a garage but if they have to keep it in their room, purchase “under-the-bed” storage” where they can also keep their uniforms.

 Makeup taking over surfaces?
 Repurpose a small night table and create a vanity.

 Again, these are just a few suggestions for items.
 You can find more on Pinterest.
 Just enter the name of the item followed by “organize, storage solutions, or DIY” in their search bar.

 If your teen refuses to give up their stuffed dolls, toys, or favorite shirts that don’t fit them anymore convince them to repurpose the items.

 You can turn those stuffed dolls into a blanket or a backpack if it’s large enough.
 Depending on how many Lego pieces they have, you can even create new furniture like a nightstand.
 Again, Pinterest is the go-to for upcycling ideas.

 If your teen has a collection of objects that they treasure, get them to display it rather than let it sit in shoe boxes.
 If they collect unique rocks, marbles, or game pieces, try using a shadow box.

 For those who have expensive/rare/in the box type of collectibles, consider a display that shows respect for the collection.

 For artists, consider getting them a portfolio bag.
-Encourage them to use their portfolios to show prospective buyers or heads of art schools who wouldn’t normally access your home to see their work.
+Encourage them to use their portfolios in case they need to show their work to prospective buyers or heads of art schools.

 Now, I am not one for bribing my kids in order to get better behavior from them.
 So I don’t recommend the following for kids who just won’t comply with your rules for a clean home.
 However, if your teen is trying, here are some suggestions for more motivation.